ryanwon7/lee-tkma/src/content/classes/black-belt.md

 ---
-name: "Tiger Cubs Class"
+name: "Black Belt Class"
-slug: "summer-camp"
+slug: "black-belt"
-logo: "/uploads/classes/tigercubs.jpg"
+logo: "/uploads/classes/blackbelt.jpg"
-gallery: "tigercubs"
+gallery: "blackbelt"
-summary: "Our Tiger Cubs classes are for 4-5 year old students, and are aimed to teach them confidence and motor skills in a fun but challenging setting."
+summary: "Our Black Belt Class is open to all students who have earned a first degree black belt and above.
+Learn and grow with your fellow black belt students."
 occurs: "Two Classes every Week"
 days: "Tuesday, Thursday"
 time: "Varies (check schedule)"
-image_position: "50% 38%"
+image_position: "50% 53%"
-order: 1
+order: 4
 ---

-## Tiger Cubs Classes
+## Black Belt Class

 Our Tiger Cubs classes are for 4-5 year old students, and are aimed to teach them confidence and motor skills in a fun but challenging setting.